 But it gets even more complicated.
 Even if you aren’t a resident, and even if your presence in California doesn’t rise to the level of your company doing business here for tax purposes, the next question is, does any particular trip to California produce California-source income?
 This is a third-way California can tax a former resident who returns for business purposes.

 The rule is this: if you perform work for your out-of-state company while physically present in California, compensation for that work may be taxable by California as California-source income.
 Let’s say you meet with a potential client in California but no contracts are ever executed, and no revenue generated.
 There is no California-source income to tax, right?
 Not necessarily.
-If your company pays you for your work while in California (for LLCs this may take the form of guaranteed payments; for S-corps and C-corps, W-2 wage income), you may have California-source income, even if your work produced no actual revenue.
+If your company pays you for your work while in California, you may have California-source income, even if your work produced no actual revenue.

 Note further, there is no de minimis rule for California-source income.
 If you make even a small amount of W-2 income in-state, it technically has to be reported on a nonresident return, unless your total income is under certain very low thresholds.
 As a practical matter, this means most business owners who perform any work while physically present in California have a filing requirement, unless they take measures to avoid the problem.